EBRG Governance

 Initiatives/Working relationship between different locations:

-• Disability E/BRG has their own national strategy, goals and initiatives to complete each year; coordinate with other the diversity-focused BRGs to collaborate on joint events throughout the year where topic aligns
+• Disability E/BRG has their own national strategy, goals and initiatives to complete each year; coordinate with other diversity-focused BRGs to collaborate on joint events throughout the year where topic aligns

 • Each chapter establishes how they will align and execute to the national strategy, but may work together to leverage what they are doing